kirenz/ds-python/_sources/docs/data.md

 You find a code template to build your own functions [here](https://github.com/scikit-learn-contrib/project-template/blob/master/skltemplate/_template.py) (see `class TemplateTransformer(TransformerMixin, BaseEstimator)`).

 Note that you get the `fit_transform` automatically by simply adding `TransformerMixin` as a base class.
-If you add `BaseEstima´tor` as a base class (and avoid args and kargs in your constructor), you will also get the two extra methods [get_params() and set_params()](https://scikit-learn.org/stable/developers/develop.html#get-params-and-set-params) that will be useful for automatic hyperparameter tuning.
+If you add `BaseEstimator` as a base class (and avoid args and kargs in your constructor), you will also get the two extra methods [get_params() and set_params()](https://scikit-learn.org/stable/developers/develop.html#get-params-and-set-params) that will be useful for automatic hyperparameter tuning.

 (section:data:final-pipeline)=
 ### Final data pipeline